typedb/typedb-docs/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ## Current Workaround

-{ Please describe how you currently solve or work around this problem, given Grakn's limitation. }
+{ Please describe how you currently solve or work around this problem, given TypeDB's limitation. }

 ## Proposed Solution

-{ Please describe the solution you would like Grakn to provide, to solve the problem above. }
+{ Please describe the solution you would like TypeDB to provide, to solve the problem above. }

 ## Additional Information